blackshadev/Roadie/README.md

  - HTTPS integration

 ### Routing
-Routing is done with Astar, it "searches" the correct route for you via a route table.
+Routing is done with a greedy search algoritm, it "searches" the correct route for you via a route table.
 A good thing to note is that the route is split up in segements, currently these segments are seperated in the url with a "/".
 This means that you cannot have a parameter surrounded by "/"s and not a wildcard at the